83 suspects in English soccer sex abuse inquiry

 The investigation began when former professional footballer Andy Woodward became the first to publicly tell his story in November.

-Steve Walters, Paul Stewart and David White also came forward soon after, before a hotline was set up for people who were sexually abused while playing football in Britain.
+Fellow lower-league player Steve Walters and ex-England internationals Paul Stewart and David White also came forward soon after, before a hotline was set up for people who were sexually abused while playing football in Britain.